Natborks/natborks.github.io/_posts/2023-04-29-civil-moral-and-spiritual.md

 ---

 ![Lady Justice](https://images.unsplash.com/photo-1589994965851-a8f479c573a9?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1740&q=80 "Lady Justice")
 Some people say there is no need for religion because everyone knows what is moral.
 This perspective, while seemingly true, is flawed.
-Let’s explore why with the following topic: Civil, Moral, and Spiritual Good
+Additionally, some are righteous because they are scared of hell, some are righteouse because they seek the reward of heaven.
+Which of these is the right approach?
+Let’s explore why with the following topic: Civil, Moral, and Spiritual Good.

 ## Civil Good: